DiegoGielda/Feelings-Diary/README.md

 - **Psicólogo:** Includes several reports demonstrating customer sentiments.
 - **Customer:** Has access to the release of new notes on a daily basis.
 Release notes through audios.
 Totally anonymous.

-## Clippings

-Please note that this project is intended for demonstration.

 ## Installation

 To get started with the project: